srishtisuri/snakes-and-ladders/README.md

 ## How To Play

 - Open up your browser DevTools and navigate to the 'Console' tab
-- While the game is running, the moves will be logged onto the Console
+- While the game is running, the moves will be logged onto the console
 - Click the 'Play' button to start the game
+- Once 'Play' is clicked, it will be disabled to prevent a concurrent game from being triggered
 - You can click the 'Reset' button at any time.
 This will stop the game if it is running and will reset the game variables to their initial state

 ## Technical Notes

-Snakes and Ladders was a vanilla JS challenge.
+Snakes and Ladders was a vanilla `JS` challenge.
 It was timeboxed and built with some key considerations in mind, as best as time would permit.

 ### Scalability
 The game variables that are initialised at the beginning of index.js have been intentionally abstracted out of the core methods.
 In a future state, these abstractions would be tested for alternate scenarios.
 For example, `finishPosition` is leveraged by `totalSquares` which in turn drives how big the board is.